 You also spot a large rock on the seashore (see picture below). this is known as Kilminning Castle.

 Follow the path towards the coastguard station and Fife Ness.
 Here you will be able to spot diving Gannets and maybe the odd pod of dolphins.
 This is where that pair of binoculars comes in handy.

 The short version of this walk!

-If you find you at this point you don’t want to walk all the way to Fife Ness one of my other walks takes me up the path on the left to the car park at Kilminning.
-You can then follow the road past the old airfield on the left until you reach the main road.
+If you find at this point you don’t want to walk all the way to Fife Ness one of my other walks takes me up the path on the left to the car park at Kilminning.
+You can then follow the road past the old airfield on the left (see our Airfield Walk) until you reach the main road.
 Turn left and walk back along the pavement to Crail.
 The short version is one of the walks I have enjoyed in the evening.

 Fife Ness and Balcomie Links

 As you round the point the path skirts round the Balcomie Golf Course so beware of flying golf balls.
 You will also find an information board on the history of Fife Ness harbour.
 The clubhouse for Crail Golfing Society overlooks the final four holes of the Balcomie Course which was designed by Old Tom Morris.
 You may want to stop for a coffee and admire the views from the lounge.